harikrishnancj/COVID-19-Global-Impact-Analysis-Report/README.md

        ```

   2. **Correcting the WHO Region Data**:
-     - For cases where the region was "Australia/Oceania", I updated it to "Western Pacific":
+     - For cases where the region was "Australia/Oceania," updated it to "Western Pacific":
        ```DAX
        whor = IF(worldometer_data[WHO reg] = "Australia/Oceania", "Western Pacific", worldometer_data[WHO reg])
        ```